Kiranjith83/SA/SA.md

     - Runs into performance issue, if the size is higher, as it uses single steam of data.
     - As its single stream, it will not get the maximum bandwidth.
     - If did fail, the entire operation has to re-run.
-  - Multipar Upload.
+  - Multipart Upload.
     - Object is broken upto 10,000 parts and uploads in parallel to S3.
     - Multiple streams of data
     - Enhanced transfer rate.
-    - If an indiidual part fails, only that is retried.
+    - If an individual part fails, only that is retried.
     ```
       # mkfile -n0G 10Gdatafile
       # aws s3 cp ./10Gdatafile s3://my-bucket-name